provenstyle/ES2015KarmaMochaAndJSPM/README.md

+#ES2015KarmaMochaAndJSPM

-It turns out that getting a project set up to use ES2015, Babel, Karma, Mocha, and JSPM can be pretty challenging.
+It turns out that getting a project set up to use

+- ES2015
+- Babel
+- Karma
+- Mocha
+- Chai
+- and JSPM

+can be pretty challenging.
 This set up works.
 (Atleast it does today.)

-To run the tests
+##To run the tests

 First install the node modules